-Meanwhile, the first term is a function of three different frequencies, viz. the GW frequency, Earth's rotation frequency and the revolution frequency of the storage ring ions.
-The latter frequency is always much greater than the former two in the case of ultrarelativistic ions and mHz GWs.
+The first term in Eq.~(\ref{dtcircularnew}) is an oscillatory function containing three different frequencies, viz.\ the GW frequency, Earth's rotational frequency and the revolution frequency of the storage ring ions.
+The latter frequency is always much greater than the former two in the case of mHz GWs.
 This allows us to analytically integrate out the rapidly oscillating terms corresponding to the ion revolution frequency.
-From paper-I, we recall,
+From paper~I, we recall that